Crane Seminar - Lecturers

 Lecturers of the Crane Seminar 2018 is Marie-Jose Enders-Sledgers, The Netherlands, Aubrey Fine, USA, Ng Zenithson, USA and Jean–Loup Rault, Austria.

-Marie-Jose Enders-Slegers is Professor in Anthrozoology at the Faculcy of Psychology and Educational Scencies at the Open University of Netherlands.
+Marie-Jose Enders-Slegers is Professor in Anthrozoology at the Faculty of Psychology and Educational Sciences at Open University in the Netherlands.
 Research areas are gerontology, developmental psychopathology and autism.
 Her research is focused on the development of human animal relations, the meaning of human-animal interactions for vulnerable people and on the link between domestic violence and animal abuse.
 One recent research area is on persons with dementia and companion animals in nursing homes where she is involved in ongoing projects in Norway.
-She is president of IAHAIO (International Association of Human – Animal Interactions Organizations), a boardmember of IZAZ (International Society of Anthrozoology) and boardmember of Green Chimneys, NY.
+She is the president of IAHAIO (International Association of Human – Animal Interactions Organizations), a board member of IZAZ (International Society of Anthrozoology) and board member of Green Chimneys, NY.

-Ng Zenithson, DVM, MS Clinical Assistant Professor, University of Tennessee College of Veterinary Medicine, USA,has been studying the welfare aspects on dogs involved in AAI and is advocating for the safety and welfare of the animal.
-He is one of the authors of the chapter of "Our ethical and moral responsibility" in "The handbook of Animal Assisted Therapy".
-His interests span all aspects of the human-animal bond including animal assisted interventions, veterinary-client communications, euthanasia, and grief counseling.
-He is also inolved in research on the effect of animal-assisted interventions on physiologic and behavioral indicators of animal stress, which may influence the way in which animals are used in these activities.
-Handlers education in animal welfare is another closley related area of interest.
+Ng Zenithson is DVM, MS Clinical Assistant Professor at University of Tennessee College of Veterinary Medicine, USA.
+He has been studying the welfare aspects on dogs involved in Animal Assisted Intervention (AAI) and is advocating for the safety and welfare of the animal.
+He is one of the authors of the chapter "Our ethical and moral responsibility" in "The handbook of Animal Assisted Therapy".
+His interests span all aspects of the human-animal bond including AAI, veterinary-client communications, euthanasia, and grief counseling.
+He is also involved in research on the effect of AAI on physiologic and behavioral indicators of animal stress, which may influence the way in which animals are used in these activities.
+Handler education in animal welfare is another closely related area of interest.

 Henrik Lerner, Senior lecturer at Ersta Sköndal Bräcke University College, Sweden.
 His research has investigated the relationship between humans and animals, as well as the concept formation in veterinary and human medicine.
 In particular, the concepts of health, well-being and welfare have been studied.
 Nowadays, Dr Lerner’s focus is on the existing explanatory models on the relationship between horse and man, and the significance of these for horse-assisted therapy.
 Dr Lerner is also doing research on the philosophy of the "One Health" movement, an initiative that is working to unify veterinary medicine, human medicine and biology in respect to health.